Operating Our Business Responsibly

 To attract, retain, and motivate highly qualified people, we constantly review and enhance the staff benefits in response to feedback we receive through our employee surveys, and we offer a comprehensive range of benefits to our employees.
 In addition, we provide competitive compensation and incentives to improve individual job performance.

-Our BEA Tower offices offer numerous facilities that have been designed exclusively for our staff members.
+To promote workplace health and wellbeing, our BEA Tower offices in Hong Kong offer numerous facilities that have been designed exclusively for our staff members.
 These include a state-of-the-art auditorium for training, a staff canteen, a fully-equipped gymnasium, and a relaxing rooftop garden.

+To further promote work-life balance, all permanent full-time and non-permanent staff members can enjoy wellbeing time-off each month, as well as early release arrangements for major festivals.
 Our Staff Sports & Recreation Club is operated by a committee comprising representatives from different divisions.
-The Club organises various activities for staff members, such as yoga courses, kayaking classes and urban farming workshops.
+It organises various wellness and staff recreational events such as yoga classes, wellness talks, and urban farming workshops.

 Providing equal opportunities